iv4xr-project/iv4xr-rlbt/README.md

 ## RLbT mode
 When RLbT is run in training mode, the agent plays for several episode and output a Q-table.
 RlbT supports both single and multi-agent training mode.
-Currently it supports 2 agents in multi-agent mode.

 When RLbT is run in testing mode, the agent loads a learned Q-table and tests it on the SUT.